pzelnip/www.codependentcodr.com/content/ptotd-asyncio-learnings.md

 cover: static/imgs/default_page_imagev2.jpg
 summary: Learning asyncio

 Recently I've been digging into Python's `asyncio` library which was introduced as part of Python 3.4, and iterated upon in each release since.
-My reasons are work-related, but I thought it'd be interesting/insightful to share things I've learned here, partly to share with the world (as the docs for asyncio are rather subpar) as well as reinforce what I've managed to figure out.
+My reasons are work-related, but I thought it'd be interesting/insightful to share things I've learned here, partly to share with the world (as the docs for `asyncio` are rather...terse) as well as reinforce what I've managed to figure out.

-This is likely going to be long, as there's a lot to learn & know about asyncio.
-Context: I never used [Twisted](https://twistedmatrix.com/), nor have I done really much/any asynchronous programming (except for multithreaded or multiprocessed code if you count that).
+This is likely going to be long, as there's a lot to learn & know about `asyncio`.

+Some context: I never used [Twisted](https://twistedmatrix.com/), nor have I done really much/any asynchronous programming (except for multithreaded or multiprocessed code if you count that).
 As such, most of this was entirely new for me.

 ## Basic Definitions

-To talk about asyncio, you need to talk about coroutines.
+To talk about `asyncio`, you need to talk about coroutines.
 To talk about coroutines, you need to talk about generators.
 To talk about generators, you need to talk about the `yield` statement.
 Rather than regurgitate all this, I'm going to point you at a phenomenal post by [Brett Cannon](https://twitter.com/brettsky) (one of the Python core devs) that gives all this background info:

 <https://snarky.ca/how-the-heck-does-async-await-work-in-python-3-5/>

 That post is largely about the `async`/`await` keywords introduced in Python 3.5, but Brett does a phenomenal job of painstakingly going through the fundamentals of coroutines, generators, etc.  Please do give this a read before continuing on (I know it's long, but really worth it).

-I'm not going to go into too much detail talking about what asynchronous programming is, or why you might want to do it, instead I'll point you at these resources:
+I'm not going to go into too much detail talking about what asynchronous programming is, or why you might want to do it, instead I'll point you at these
+resources:

 * <http://sdiehl.github.io/gevent-tutorial/#synchronous-asynchronous-execution>
 * <https://djangostars.com/blog/asynchronous-programming-in-python-asyncio/>